$5,495 | Completing Grades 9–12

 Fly into Bozeman, meet your group and leaders, and travel into Yellowstone.
 Get to know each other and settle into camp.

 Paddle the country’s largest high-elevation lake.
-Learn new skills, explore scenic coves, and camp nearby.
+Learn new skills, explore scenic coves, and take in the breathtaking surroundings.

-Take on a final summit hike—like Mt.
-Washburn—and spend time reflecting as a group.
-Celebrate your journey around the campfire.
+We take on a final hike and spend time reflecting as a group.
+We celebrate our journey around the campfire, and with our traditional RLT banquet.

 Day 14: Departure